expo/expo/docs/pages/versions/unversioned/sdk/device.md

 #### Returns

-A promise of number that represents the full disk storage size.
+A Promise of number that represents the full disk storage size.

 **Examples**